getify/You-Dont-Know-JS/async & performance/ch6.md

 **Note:** A trick for doing just one test case (if you're benchmarking a single approach instead of a head-to-head) is to fill in the second test input boxes with placeholder text on first creation, then edit the test and leave the second test blank, which will delete it.
 You can always add more test cases later.

-You can define the initial page setup (importing libraries, defining utility helper functions, declaring variables, etc).
+You can define the initial page setup (importing libraries, defining utility helper functions, declaring variables, etc.).
 There are also options for defining setup and teardown behavior if needed -- consult the "Setup/Teardown" section in the Benchmark.js discussion earlier.

 ### Sanity Check